 NOTE: Many public records are currently available on LTD’s website at no cost.
 Examples include financial reports, ordinances, and Board meeting agenda packets and minutes.

 Response to Records Requests

-- A statement that LTD does not possess, or is not custodian of the public record(s);
+- Confirm that LTD is the custodian of the requested record;

 Review of Denials for Release of Public Records

-Within five (5) business days of LTD’s issuance of a denial or partial denial of the requestor’s public records request, the requestor may petition the Public Records Officer in writing for a review of that decision.
-The petition must clearly identify the reasons the requestor disagrees with LTD’s denial or partial denial of the requestor’s public records request.
-The Public Records Officer will provide the petition and other relevant information to the LTD General Manager or his/her designee.
-The General Manager or his/her designee will promptly consider the petition and either affirm or reverse the denial.
+Denial: Within five (5) business days of LTD’s issuance of a denial or partial denial of the requester’s public records request, the requester may petition the Public Records Officer in writing for a review of that decision.
+The petition must clearly identify the reasons the requester disagrees with LTD’s denial.
+The Public Records Officer will provide the petition and any other relevant information to the General Manager, or his/her designee.
+The General Manager, or his/her designee, will promptly consider the petition and either affirm or reverse the denial.

 For more information, contact:

 Clerk of the Board, Public Records Officer 541-682-6103